 How getting pregnant birthed a podcast

-EDUCATION: Making my content as part of the infertility community has made me so aware of how fortunate we were to only need one round of treatment.
+EDUCATION: Making my content as part of the infertility community has made me so aware of how fortunate we were to only need one round of treatment to have our son.
 That said, our journey was still incredibly daunting for us, especially for my husband when we discovered our infertility was male factor.
 On December 23rd, 2013 we were told we needed to have treatment.
 Christmas was ruined, as you can imagine.
 We spent a lot of it in tears, hiding away from family so we didn’t have to talk about it.
 On New Year’s Eve, though, privately, we raised a glass to ‘the process’ we had to follow.

 My husband and I dealt with the stresses very differently.
 I told my family, he didn’t tell his.
 I told my best friend, my husband didn’t.
 He felt he only had me to talk to because men can find it hard to talk at the best of times, but this was one of our worst times.
 Once we knew the path we were on, we worked through it together.
 But it was hard.
 Our relationship suffered from the shock of it all and we didn’t ask for any help.
 Now I know we should have.
 Luckily we have both now sought external support and are so proud of our special family of three.